 Recently, I have come up with some new fun for Determined Diva (age 1) and Little Hurricane (age 2)!
-Specifically, I wanted to create a few edible toddler sensory activities that were safe for their little mouths.
+Specifically, I wanted to create a few taste-safe sensory activities for toddlers.
 The Diva is at the stage where almost everything goes into her mouth, and Hurricane’s first reaction to most sensory activities is, “I eat it?”
 The first thing I came up with was using whipped cream or whipped topping.
 I’ve used shaving cream with kids for over 10 years, and I’ve always like whipped cream as an alternative for the little ones.

 We used this one ingredient for two different edible toddler sensory activities!
 For our first play time, I simple put a tub of Cool Whip in the water table.
 Since Diva was wearing a pretty dress, I made sure to cover her up with one of Engineer’s old shirts.
 Sure enough, she dived right into the fun!
 Diva and Hurricane used spoons and potato mashers in the Cool Whip, as well as their fingers.
 They looked, touched, tasted, and smelled as they played!
 I added a touch of lime Jell-O powder to the whipped topping to heighten the scent, and I’m sure it changed the taste a little bit.
 Either way, both the kids took a few tastes, so I’m glad it wasn’t shaving cream! :)